 Easel:

 An easel will be important for the ease of your painting.
-Please note that if you are planning on painting en plein air (outdoors) then you will want to purchase a portable easel- I find that the Julian Half box easel works very well.
-This can also double as a studio easel and is easy to set up and stow away if you have limited space.
+If you are planning on painting en plein air (outdoors) then you will want to get a portable easel.
+I find that the Julian Half box easel works very well.
+This can also double as a studio easel, its easy to set up and stow away.
 There are also table top easels if you prefer to sit at a table.
-Visit Jill’s list for details-follow link above.
+You will find other options as well under the plein air list above. .

 Other Necessities: